dkotik/cuebook/README.md

 - [x] Add `@cuebook(secret=argon2id)` attribute that hashes and salts input when saved
 - [ ] double entry ledger support with `@cuebook(ledger)` attribute
 - [ ] turn replace patch into insert patch, if the original entry disappeared, but not without letting the user choose
+- [ ] Field name as a number prevents changes from being saved

 ## Entry Latching